practicalli/clojure/continuous-integration/circle-ci/random-clojure-function.md

 The `run: clojure -P` step downloads dependencies for the project, including the `:extra-deps` if aliases are also included.

-The `run: clojure -X:test/runner` adds the test directory to the class path and runs the kaocha unit tests runner defined in the alias.
+The `run: clojure -X:test/run` adds the test directory to the class path and runs the Kaocha runner defined in the alias.

 ## Connect Circle CI to the project